 - Press ENTER – the definitions are cleared.

 - Press whichever buttons are desired.

 - Wait until the key is registered.
 As soon as it is registered, if you do press ENTER before navigating away, you can select an optional additional control.

 - Navigate away and all the way down to go back to the game through the various settings screens.

-You can as well backup MAME settings from the “Options” menu, edit the advmame.rc config file, put it in the USB stick’s “restore” folder and restore it via the menu.
+You can as well backup MAME settings from the “Options” menu, edit the advmame.rc config file and restore it via the menu.

 HAVE FUN GAMING!

 ***** HOW TO CONNECT TO A WI-FI NETWORK *****

 1) System Settings Menu > Online Tools > Wi-Fi Setup